Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 ### Virtual IP Addresses

 Some cloud infrastructures have a concept of virtual IP addresses.
 In OpenStack, they are called floating IPs, and in AWS they are called elastic IPs.
+Elastic IP addresses in the AWS world are public IP addresses that you lease from AWS.
+Amongst other things, they are useful for providing some predictability in the network reachability of AWS instances - because for one thing you don't lose them as instances - stop, restart or outright fail.
+In other words Elastic addresses are not ephemeral in nature.
 TODO more introduction for their purpose/benefit.

 Like networks in general, BOSH cannot provision or destroy virtual IP addresses.
 Instead, it can help you manage the assignment of them to instances.